intel/neural-compressor/docs/source/tuning_strategies.md

 such as TensorFlow, PyTorch, ONNX, and MXNet.
 Using built-in strategies, it automatically optimizes low-precision recipes for deep learning models to achieve optimal product objectives, such as inference performance and memory usage, with expected accuracy criteria.
-Currently, several strategies, including `Basic`, `Bayesian`, `Exhaustive`, `MSE`, `MSE_v2`, `Hawq_v2`, `Random`, `SigOpt`, `TPE`, etc is supported.
-By default, `Basic` strategy is used for tuning.
+Currently, several strategies, including `O0`, `Basic`, `Bayesian`, `Exhaustive`, `MSE`, `MSE_V2`, `HAWQ_V2`, `Random`, `SigOpt`, `TPE`, etc are supported.
+By default, the `Basic` strategy is used for tuning.

 ## Strategy Design
 Before the tuning, the `tuning space` was constructed according to the framework capability and user configuration.
 Then the selected strategy drive to generates the next quantization configuration according to its traverse logic and the previous tuning record.
-The tuning process stop when meet the exist policy.
+The tuning process stop when meet the exit policy.
 The function of strategies is shown
 below:

 ![Tuning Strategy](./_static/imgs/strategy.png "Strategy Framework")